dotnet/roslyn/Syntax-Visualizer.md

 ![fig18.png](http://download-codeplex.sec.s-msft.com/Download?ProjectName=roslyn&DownloadId=823145)

 Note that you can also inspect the symbol corresponding to any declared type, method, property etc. by selecting the corresponding node in the visualizer and clicking on View Symbol (if any).
-For example, select the method "Sub Main()" in the above example and click on View Symbol (if any) for the corresponding SubBlock node in the visualizer, the property grid will tell us that the MethodSymbol for this SubBlock has name Main with return type Void.
+For example, select the method `Sub Main()` in the above example and click on View Symbol (if any) for the corresponding SubBlock node in the visualizer, the property grid will tell us that the MethodSymbol for this SubBlock has name Main with return type Void.

 *Figure 19 Viewing symbol for a method declaration*